gosub-com/Zurfur/README.md

 or remove elements from the collection.
 An exception is thrown if it is attempted.
 Here are two examples of things to avoid:

-    for i in myIntList
+    for @i in myIntList
         { myIntList.Add(1) }   // Exception thrown on next iteration

     // This does not remove 0's and increment the remaining elements
-    // The count is evaluated only at the beginning of the loop. for i in myIntList.Count
+    // The count is evaluated only at the beginning of the loop. for @i in myIntList.Count
     {
         if myIntList[i] == 0
             { RemoveAt(i) }        // There are at least two problems with this